Also known as: shoulder elbow mobility, kneeling arm warmup, forearm biceps stretch, kneeling shoulder stretch

 How to Do Elbow and Shoulder Warm Up

-1. Kneel and set: Kneel on the floor and place hands wide apart with fingers pointing out.
-Keep arms straight and shoulders stacked over wrists.
+1. Kneel and position: Kneel on a soft surface and place hands wide apart, fingers pointing outward.
+Keep arms straight and shoulders relaxed before moving.

 Muscle Groups